rjhancock/megamek-games/index.md

 |marian-hegemony.megamek.games|2346|0.47.16|512M - Companies|Spamtastic|
 |marian-hegemony.megamek.games|2349|0.47.17|512M - Companies|Spamtastic|

+## Voice Channels

+Official voice channels are available on the [Official MegaMek Discord](https://discord.gg/XM54YH9396) for use for each of these servers.
+Feel free to use them while playing.

 ## Be Polite

 It happens at times that games will get disconnected or people will just stop playing mid-game for whatever reason.
 If you join a server and it looks like a game is in progress, use the chat and see if anyone responds.
 Give them a few mintues.
 If no one responds, feel free to `/reset` and start playing.